bvibber/ogv.js/readme.md

 *Target browsers*

 On Mac OS X, Safari 6.1 and 7 perform much better than Safari 6.0.
 Note that Safari seems to disable the JIT when the developer console is open, so beware when debugging.
 WebGL acceleration works on OS X with developer options enabled and on iOS 8.
+Safari in iOS 8 works as well, with performance varying by CPU speed.
+An A7 or later 64-bit CPU is recommended for 360p video.

+Edge (aka 'Project Spartan') on Windows 10 preview builds works on desktop and mobile devices.
+WebGL drawing acceleration and Web Audio are used natively; no plugins are required.
+As with iOS, mobile also works but lower-end devices are too slow for 360p.

 IE 10 and IE 11 on Windows 7, 8 and 8.1 perform pretty well.
 Older versions of IE are not supported at all for the JavaScript target.
 WebGL acceleration currently works with IE 11 update 1 and later.
+IE 10/11 require the Flash plugin for audio and will automatically use it when available.

 IE 9 runs the demo page with the Flash version of the decoder, but IE 6/7/8 don't currently run the demo and so are untested.